-Puppy tail wagging is part of dog language for both puppies and adult dogs.
+Tail wagging is part of dog language for both puppies and adult dogs.
 It is a complex system of (mostly) sign language, some vocalization, and even scent cues people can’t detect.
 Many of these signals define and reinforce your puppy's social position within the family group.
 That includes other dogs, humans, or other animals.
 Misreading a dog’s clear signal can get you bit.
 Even if the bite isn’t serious, it can result in the pup losing his home—or even his life.

 Signals that ask for attention seek to decrease the distance between individuals while warning signs are designed to increase distance between individuals.
-For instance, a warning growl means, “stay away!” while most folks interpret a wagging tail as invitation to approach.
+For instance, a warning growl means, “Stay away!” while most folks interpret a wagging tail as invitation to approach.

 But puppies don’t just “talk” from one end of their body.
 They use the same signal—a wagging tail—to mean very different things depending on the context.
 For instance, they may “pretend” to be aggressive with lots of growls, but use a wagging tail to tell you it’s only play.